-Here's why it's so important that you review and understand seller disclosures–and follow up as necessary when you do your home inspection.
+Here's why it's so important that you review and understand seller disclosures; and follow up as necessary when you do your own home inspection.

 Most state-required real estate disclosures are made using a standard form, on which the seller checks off features of the property and rates or describes their condition.
 The typical disclosure form is a few pages long and describes features like:

-The forms might even require information about suicides, murders, and other deaths on the property; nearby criminal activity; or factors, such as excessive neighborhood noise or other things that affect a house's desirability or value.
+The forms might even require information about suicides, murders, and other deaths on the property; nearby criminal activity; or factors such as excessive neighborhood noise or other things affecting a house's desirability or value.

-If you're buying a new house that hasn't yet been built, the developer obviously won't have much to disclose—but may still need to tell you about things like the type of soil; previous uses of the property; possible future uses of surrounding land; and the developer's intentions regarding existing trees, streams, and natural areas.
+If you're buying a new house that hasn't yet been built, the developer obviously won't have much to disclose—but might still need to tell you about things like the type of soil; previous uses of the property; possible future uses of surrounding land; and the developer's intentions regarding existing trees, streams, and natural areas.

-The key question is how much does your state law require the seller to disclose to buyers?
-If the standard form doesn't mention past flooding, the seller doesn’t have to, either (but shouldn't lie if asked).
+The key question is how much your state law requires the seller to disclose to buyers?
+If the standard form doesn't mention past flooding, for example, the seller might not have to either (but shouldn't lie if asked).

 You can find your state real estate agency at the Association of Real Estate License Law Officials website.
-Or you can search online for "real estate disclosure," "disclosure form," or "disclosure statement" and the name of your state.
+Or search online for "real estate disclosure," "disclosure form," or "disclosure statement" and the name of your state.

 If you are buying a house built pre-1978, federal law requires the seller to give buyers a form disclosing whether there might be lead-based paint in the home and a pamphlet called "Protect Your Family From Lead in Your Home."
-For more on the subject, see the Nolo article Seller Responsibility to Disclose Lead-Based Paint Hazards.
+For more on the subject, see Seller Responsibility to Disclose Lead-Based Paint Hazards.

 If you receive the disclosure form after making an offer, you can cancel the sale if you don't like what you read.